ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ChainId: 3333
 ```

-Now, provide a symbol (of your choice) for the token of this EVM:
+Now, provide a symbol of your choice for the token of this EVM:

 ```bash
 Select a symbol for your subnet's native token
 Token symbol: TST
 ```

-At this point, the user is prompted for the fee structure of the Subnet, so that fees can be tuned
+At this point, CLI prompts the user for the fee structure of the Subnet, so that he can tune the fees
 to the needs:

 ```bash